-The Toy Poodle is the smallest of the three Poodle types, but don’t let their tiny size fool you—they are smart, playful, and full of love.
-Originally bred in Germany as water retrievers, the smaller Poodles were later refined in France to be companions for aristocrats.
+The Toy Poodle Dog is the smallest of the three Poodle types, but don’t let their tiny size fool you—they are smart, playful, and full of love.
+Originally bred in Germany as water retrievers, this toy poodle dog breed was later refined in France to be the perfect companion for aristocrats.

 Physical Traits

-• Size: Toy Poodles grow to about 10 inches tall at the shoulder.
+- Size: Toy Poodles grow to about 10 inches tall at the shoulder, and this is their typical height when a toy poodle dog full grown reaches adulthood.

-• Coat and Colors: Their coat is thick, curly, and sheds very little, which makes them a popular choice for people with allergies.
-Common colors include white, black, red, brown, and apricot.
+- Coat and Colors: Their coat is thick, curly, and sheds very little, which makes them a popular choice for people with allergies — similar to other hypoallergenic small breeds like the Maltese.
+Common colors include white, black, red, brown, and apricot—so you’ll often see a white toy poodle dog, black toy poodle dog, or brown toy poodle dog among the most common variations.

 Temperament and Personality

-• Flexible and Adaptable: Their small size makes them perfect for apartment living, as long as they get enough daily exercise.
+- Flexible and Adaptable: Their small size makes this toy poodle small dog perfect for apartment living, as long as they get enough daily exercise.

 Care and Health